supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

  1. Select **Review + Create**.

  1. Once the workspace validation has passed, select **Create**.
-Wait for the new workspace to be provisioned, this may take a few minutes
+Wait for the new workspace to be provisioned, this may take a few minutes.

+ 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

+ 1. Click on **+ Create**

- 1. select the newly created workspace and click on **Add**
+ 1. Select the newly created workspace and click on **Add**

 ### Task 2: Connect the Azure Active Directory connector.